Pentagram maps and refactorization in Poisson-Lie groups: Introduction and outline of main results

-Here $\Sh$ is the left shift operator on bi-infinite sequences, and $a,b,c,d$ are \textit{scalar operators}, i.e. operators of the form $(aV)_i = a_i V_i$.
-Thus, one can encode planar $n$-gons by $n$-periodic difference operators of third order.
-There is, however, more than one operator corresponding to a given polygon.
-Namely, one can multiply $\D$ by scalar operators from the left or right without changing the corresponding polygon.
+Here $\Sh$ is the left shift operator on bi-infinite sequences, $(TV)_i := V_{i+1}$, while the sequences $a,b,c,d$ of real numbers act on sequences of vectors by term-wise multiplication: $(aV)_i := a_i V_i$.
+Thus, one can encode planar polygons by \textit{third order difference operators}.
+There is, however, more than one operator corresponding to a given polygon in $\RP^2$.
+Namely, one can multiply~$\D$ by scalar sequences from the left or right without changing the corresponding polygon.
 This means that, for any mapping of the space of polygons to itself, its lift to difference operators is not a map, but a correspondence (a multivalued map).
 To explicitly describe this correspondence for the case of the pentagram map, we split the difference operator $\D = a+ b \Sh + c \Sh^2 + d \Sh^3$ into two parts: